 What are ectopic cilia?

-A cilium is a hair, and ectopic means growing out of place.
-Ectopic cilia are one or several hairs that grow abnormally through the conjunctiva and come into contact with the surface of the eye (cornea).
+A ciliumis a hair, and ectopicmeans growing out of place.
+Ectopic cilia are one or several hairs that grow abnormally through the conjunctiva (the pink part of the eye) and come into contact with the surface of the eye (cornea).
 These abnormal hairs most commonly occur on the upper middle eyelid.

 "The offending hairs rub against the cornea, often causing intense pain and corneal ulcers."

-The offending hairs rub against the cornea, often causing intense pain and corneal ulcers.
+The offending hairs rub against the cornea, often causing intense pain and corneal ulcers (scratches that progressively get worse).
 These abnormal hairs must be removed or serious damage to the eye may occur.
 Ectopic cilia are most commonly diagnosed in young dogs and are very rare in cats.

-Ectopic cilia are not the same as distichia.
-Distichia are abnormal rows of eyelashes that, due to abnormal conformation, rub against the cornea.
-Some breeds such as the American cocker spaniel normally have long eyelashes that may contact the cornea but cause no problem.
+Ectopic cilia are not the same as Distichia, although ectopic cilia are considered a form of distichiasis because their origins are similar.
+Distichia are extra eyelashes that, due to abnormal conformation, rub against the cornea.
+Some breeds such as the American Cocker Spaniel normally have long eyelashes that may contact the cornea but cause no problem.
 When distichia causes corneal irritation or discomfort, they should be surgically removed.

 Are certain breeds more likely to have ectopic cilia?

-Certain breeds have a higher incidence of ectopic cilia than others.
-Some of these breeds are:
+Although ectopic cilia can occur in any dog, certain breeds have a higher incidence of ectopic cilia than others.
+Some of these breeds include:

 How are ectopic cilia diagnosed?

 Diagnosis is usually made on physical examination.
-Some dogs will require topical anesthetics or sedatives to relieve the intense discomfort and allow a thorough examination of the adnexa (tissues surrounding the eye).
+Some dogs will require topical anesthetics or sedatives to relieve the intense discomfort and allow a thorough examination of the tissues surrounding the eye (eyelids, eyelashes, tear ducts, third eyelid, etc.).
 Corneal staining will be performed to assess the cornea and to determine if any corneal ulceration is present.
+The ulcer is often at the central upper portion of the cornea (the 12 o’clock position), as this is where ectopic cilia most commonly develop from.

 How is the condition treated?